Quartier La Horie: 102nd Tactical Fighter Wing

 During the summer of 1961, as the Berlin Crisis unfolded, several USAF reserve units were notified on 16 August of their pending activation and recall to active duty.
 On 1 October the Massachusetts Air National Guard 102nd Tactical Fighter Wing and its three fighter squadrons, the 101st, 131st, and 138th went on active duty at Otis AFB.
-The 138th TACFRON was a New York State Air National Guard unit situated in Syracuse New York at Hancock Field.
-It was added to the 101st and 131st from Otis.
-I was a member of the 138th and activated then and believe that Syracuse should get mention in this paragraph.
-I do not know if there is still an NYANG unit in Syracuse but this should be verifiable in a history of this unit.

 Between 28 and 30 October, the 102nd TFW departed Logan International Airport to Phalsbourg.
 The wing deployed 82 F-86H "Sabre"s.
-The 101st were marked with green stripes on their vertical stabilizers, the 131st with red stripes, and the 128th with yellow stripes.
+The 101st were marked with green stripes on their vertical stabilizers, the 131st with red stripes, and the 138th with yellow stripes.
 In addition 2 C-47 and 6 T-33 aircraft were assigned to the wing for support and training purposes.

 The 102nd's primary mission was to provide close air support to NATO ground forces and air interdiction.
 This involved keeping its aircraft on 24/7 alert.
 Starting on 5 December, the 102nd began deploying to Wheelus AB Libya for gunnery training.

 During its time in Europe, the 102nd participated in several USAF and NATO exercises, including a deployment to Leck Air Base, West Germany near the Danish border.
 At Leck, ground and support crews from both countries exchanged duties, learning how to perform aircraft maintenance and operational support tasks.